 SECTION 8.
-ELECTOR REPLACEMENT; ASSOCIATED CERTIFICATES.
+NOTIFICATION OF ELECTOR REPLACEMENTS AND HANDLING OF ASSOCIATED CERTIFICATES.

-- (a) After the vote of this state's electors is completed, if the final list of electors differs from any list that the [Governor] previously included on a certificate of ascertainment prepared and transmitted under 3 U.S.C.
-Section 6, the [Secretary of State] immediately shall prepare an amended certificate of ascertainment and transmit it to the [Governor] for the [Governor's] signature. - (b) The [Governor] immediately shall deliver the signed amended certificate of ascertainment to the [Secretary of State] and a signed duplicate original of the amended certificate of ascertainment to all individuals entitled to receive this state's certificate of ascertainment, indicating that the amended certificate of ascertainment is to be substituted for the certificate of ascertainment previously submitted. - (c) The [Secretary of State] shall prepare a certificate of vote.
-The electors on the final list shall sign the certificate.
-The [Secretary of State] shall process and transmit the signed certificate with the amended certificate of ascertainment under 3 U.S.C.
+- (a) After the vote of this state's electors is completed, if the final list of electors differs from any list that the [Governor] previously included on a certificate of ascertainment prepared and transmitted pursuant to 3 U.S.C.
+Section 6, the [Secretary of State] shall immediately prepare an amended certificate of ascertainment and transmit it to the [Governor] for the [Governor's] signature. - (b) The [Governor] shall expeditiously deliver the signed amended certificate of ascertainment to the [Secretary of State] and deliver a signed duplicate original of the amended certificate of ascertainment to all individuals entitled to receive this state's certificate of ascertainment, indicating that the amended certificate of ascertainment is to be substituted for the certificate of ascertainment previously submitted. - (c) The [Secretary of State] shall prepare a certificate of vote to be signed by the electors on the final list and process and transmit the certificate with the amended certificate of ascertainment as provided in 3 U.S.C.
 Sections 9, 10, and 11.